Payment instructions

 Payments to UAE accounts from abroad must satisfy two requirements:

-1. Include a payment purpose code
+1. Include a payment purpose

 2. Use IBAN format for beneficiary account